 High commercial intent keywords are like invitations from prospective customers.
 They beg you to tempt them with your wares.
 They tell you, loud and clear, that they have money in their hands (or burning holes in their pockets), and they want what you’re selling right now.

-The intent of the keyword should affect how you target it.
+The intent of the keyword should affect how you target it (that's what we like to call intent marketing).
 For example, if someone is clearly in the “early research” phase of shopping, the keywords they use will have less intent – maybe something like “do I need a lawyer?”
 You can target that keyword with a content piece like a checklist.
 Content marketing is all about getting in front of the customer early and making a good impression.
 Maybe later on, he’ll come back when he needs you.

 However, if someone definitely does need a lawyer, they might use a high commercial intent keyword like “workers compensation lawyer san diego.”
 That guy is more likely to be a hot lead, and this is a perfect use case for PPC, because you can be sure your targeted ad is right at the top of the search results, and you’re willing to pay to make sure you get the lead.